-The sensitivity analyses in the following sections relate to the position as at 31 March 2018.
-The analyses exclude the impact of movements in market variables on the carrying value of assets and liabilities other than financial assets and liabilities.
+The sensitivity analysis in the following sections relate to the position as at 31 March 2019.
+The analysis excludes the impact of movement in market variables on the carrying value of assets and liabilities other than financial assets and liabilities.
 The sensitivity of the relevant consolidated income statement is the effect of the assumed changes in respective market risks.
-This is based on the financial assets and financial liabilities held at 31 March 2018.
+This is based on the financial assets and financial liabilities held at 31 March 2019.